tmnavarro/meteor-service-boilerplate/README.md

 A common way of creating, interfacing and testing micro services.

 ## Testing
-Dependency injection allows the tests on the micro service to run very quickly in development and within a CI workflow, this is done my injecting dependencies like `Meteor`, `Crud` and any other imports that are exported at runtime of the meteor application.
+Dependency injection allows the tests to run very quickly **(under one minute)** in development and within a CI workflow, this is done my injecting dependencies like `Meteor`, `Crud` and any other imports that are exported at runtime of the meteor application.

- So please follow this rule and expect the way you code to change.
+ So please follow this rule.

+Testing is automatically configured for travis but setting it up for other environments is trivial so please open a ISSUE/PR if your interested.

+`yarn test` or `yarn run test-watch`

 ## Build
 To create a docker image run `make build`